 Student Services works closely with students, parents and community agencies to meet the academic, social, emotional and cultural needs of our students.
 We work as a team to deliver group programs, individual counselling and provide referrals to external agencies.

 Our Year Coordinators monitor the welfare and progress of students.
 Students and parents with questions or concerns should contact their student's ACE group teachers and Year Coordinators as a first point of contact.

-Our psychologist is available Monday, Tuesday, Friday and every second Thursday
+Our psychologist is available Monday, Tuesday, Thursday and Friday

 Support for Indigenous students